 Perhaps, even revert back to the old art of sending postcards with your very own photo! 📸

-This tiny church is free to enter and is known for its rather eccentric design elements as well as the friendly monks who reside here and are often happy to give guided tours.
+This tiny church is free to enter and is known for its rather unique design elements that make this spot so special.

 This is a perfect little spot to visit if you wanna get out of the midday sun (as it’s nice and cool).

 The Orange Garden in Rome is a relatively small park (as they go) on Aventine Hill.
 That being said, it is easily one of the best free things to do in Rome if you want views across the city.